-- See the troubleshooting guide for information about how to access the instance's disk.
+- For information about how to access the instance's disk, see General tips for using Compute Engine.

-$HOME/.ssh/authorized_keysare wrong.
-The Linux Guest Environment needs to be able to store the public SSH key in the
+The guest environment needs to be able to store the public SSH key

 $HOME/.sshdirectory, and the

-Read Transferring files using SSH in the browser to learn more.
+For more information, see Transferring files using SSH in the browser.

 By default, a username for SSH sessions is generated from the email

 address logged into the account, omitting the domain information.
 For example,

 email@example.com, the corresponding username would be

 If you have OS Login enabled, and a username is not set by a

 Google Workspace administrator, then a longer version of a username is